Table of Contents

 Dual shower heads

-If you cannot decide on a shower head, why not opt for a dual option?
+Why not choose a dual option if you cannot decide on a shower head?
 Typically, this comes with a rain shower head on top and an attached handheld one.
-This offers a great versatility as it also offers multiple spray patterns to select from.
-However, this type of shower head takes up a lot of space so it’s not ideal for small shower stalls.
+This offers great versatility and multiple spray patterns to select from.
+However, this type of shower head takes up a lot of space, so it’s not ideal for small shower stalls.

 Pros